Green helps Nuggets go into break with 118-109 win over Mavs - WHIZ News

 FRIENDLY REMINDER

-Nuggets coach Michael Malone made sure to remind his team the All-Star break didn’t begin until 11 p.m. — well after their game.
+Malone made sure to remind his team the All-Star break didn’t begin until 11 p.m. — well after their game.
+They listened.

 COLORADO KID

 Backup guard Reggie Jackson jumped at the chance to sign with the Nuggets and play close to home.
-Jackson, who grew up down the road in Colorado Springs, agreed to a deal with Denver on Tuesday night.
+Jackson, who grew up down the road in Colorado Springs, agreed to a deal with Denver on Tuesday.
 He wasn’t in uniform against Dallas.

 The 32-year-old Jackson’s favorite player as a kid was Chauncey Billups, the Denver native who went to the University of Colorado before embarking on a long NBA career.